 Optical equipment has improved significantly over the centuries, and these days even a pair of 50-mm binoculars will allow you to see up to 9th magnitude, or some 217,689 stars in the celestial heavens.
 Likewise, a 3 inch telescope (75mm) will take you up to around magnitude +11, or 1,196,690 stars; a 6 inch telescope (150mm) to magnitude +13 (15,431,076 stars); and a 12 inch telescope (300mm) to magnitude +15 (130,577,797 stars).
 Of course, even this is just a fraction of the 100 billion or so stars that are contained within our Milky Way Galaxy.

 Much greater enlargement power is available to us nowadays, even in hobby telescopes, which under very specific circumstances can manage 200-300 times magnification, but even they cannot see a perceptible “disk” as stars are simply too far away.
 Only the most powerful professional astronomical telescopes can see disks, and only for a few extremely large stars, such as Betelgeuse.
 Smaller scopes trying for higher magnification, on the other hand, will simply darken the image and cause it to blur.

 Strong magnification is really only useful for planetary observation because planetary disks are comparatively small.
-Globular clusters, nebulae and galaxies such as Andromeda are actually fairly large objects and so it’s more useful to use relatively low magnification so you can see them all at once.
-The Orion Nebula, for instance, appears double the size of the full Moon, and the Andromeda Galaxy appears six times as wide as the Moon in the night sky, that is if we were able to see its brightness with just the naked-eye.
+Globular clusters, nebulae, and galaxies such as the Andromeda Galaxy are actually fairly large objects and so it’s more useful to use relatively low magnification so you can see them all at once.
+The Orion Nebula, for instance, appears double the size of the full Moon, and the Andromeda Galaxy appears six times as wide as the Moon in the night sky, that is if we were able to see its brightness with just the naked eye.